dhanendraverma/Daily-Coding-Problem/README.md

 ### Problem 352
 This problem was asked by Palantir.

-<br>A typical American-style crossword puzzle grid is an `N x N` matrix with black and white squares, which obeys the following rules:
+A typical American-style crossword puzzle grid is an `N x N` matrix with black and white squares, which obeys the following rules:
 * Every white square must be part of an "across" word and a "down" word.
 * No word can be fewer than three letters long.
 * Every white square must be reachable from every other white square.
-<br>The grid is rotationally symmetric (for example, the colors of the top left and bottom right squares must match).
+* The grid is rotationally symmetric (for example, the colors of the top left and bottom right squares must match).

 Write a program to determine whether a given matrix qualifies as a crossword grid.

 [Solution](Day352.cpp)